mz-ml/Python_Mushrooms/README.md

 #### Project Goal

-- To distinguish edible mushrooms from poisonous ones based on images
+- To distinguish edible mushrooms from poisonous ones based on images using different models

 #### Outline